 Content marketing requires a strong strategy, available resources, and the ability to execute it effectively.
 Not every brand has these things.
 Marketers already have enough on their plates, so a supportive partner can be invaluable.
 The right content marketing agency can give you the energy, expertise, and insight you need to achieve your goals—with less headaches.
 Here’s why.

-- They have the infrastructure.
-Silos and a lack of resources are the biggest culprits that cause chaos in content marketing productions.
+- Infrastructure: Silos and a lack of resources are the biggest culprits that cause chaos in content marketing productions.
 This sabotages your ability to create quality content consistently.
-As experts, an agency has an optimized production process to keep you on track, on brand, on budget, and on time.
+A good content marketing agency has an optimized production process to keep you on track, on brand, on budget, and on time.

 That said, before you start your search, you need to decide if working with a content marketing agency is the right choice.
 If you’re not sure, see our guide to figure out if you should DIY or outsource to a freelancer or agency.